-Almost all learners have achieved their expected levels across P1, 4, 7 in numeracy.
-Learners across the school who are not on track are given additional support through the Support for Learning Teacher trained in maths recovery.
+Almost all learners achieved their expected level in numeracy.
+Learners who are not on track are given additional support through the Support for Learning Teacher and Support Assistants.

 The class teachers and support for learning assistants work together so that no child gets left behind.
 Working together on CPA and HAM progressions has improved our capacity to deliver successful maths lessons.